Piyadassii/aloka/_posts/2025-01-07-luangta-vilnius.markdown

 **Registration and inquiries:**

 Registration is possible only for attending the event on both days.
 The number of places is limited!
 Please reserve your place by filling out <a href="https://forms.gle/eAYMiDA3PqRy9zrT7" target="blank"> this form</a>.
-If you are unable to attend, please let us know as soon as possible.
+If you are unable to attend, please let us know as soon as possible.\
+Two weeks before the event, you will receive a reminder e-mail, and you will be asked to re-confirm your participation.
 You can submit your questions to Luangta via the google form, or by email to aloka@theravada.lt.

 **Accommodation**